shabi640/spimun/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE) - a permissive license that allows you to:

+- ✅ Use the software commercially
+- ✅ Modify the software
+- ✅ Distribute the software
+- ✅ Use and modify the software privately

+The only requirement is to include the original copyright and license notice in any copy of the software/source.

+See the [LICENSE](LICENSE) file for the full text of the license.

 ## 📬 Contact